PostHog/posthog.com/contents/blog/ceo-diary-3.md

 This is an unknown unknown.
 So the only way to figure it out is to get started making our own luck.

 We've been blessed with mainly organic growth to date.
-The advantage is that this product-led channel is very leveraged - we can double down on our product and we will grow faster (more word of mouth growth, and better retention).
+The advantage is that this product-led channel is very leveraged - we can double down on our product and we will grow faster (more word-of-mouth growth, and better retention).
 However, we can't create wild product improvements overnight - we need to push on more channels than this to accelerate.

 As we created our reference customers, we've realized what the most successful users of PostHog [have in common](/handbook/strategy/strategy).